SimonLdj/hypnolog-server/README.md

 ==========================
 *Get Hypnotized While Logging*

-*HypnoLog* lets you fast and easily visualize your application data/objects while debugging.
-From any environment, in any language.
+*HypnoLog* allows you to fast and easily visualize your application data/objects while debugging from any environment, in any language.
 Forget about those black text-based console debug-printing back from the 70's.

 ## Why do I need this?
 - You're developing an application with reach data and while debugging you want to view you data as image/graph/map/whatever and not as long-unreadable-block-of-text.
 - You don't want to waste precious time on developing your own debugging tools.
 - You're working with multiple end points and you need to see all of their output in one clear place.
-- You're working with multiple languages/technologies and you want one debug/logging visualization tool for them all.
+- You're working with multiple languages/technologies and you want one debug/logging visualization tool to rule them all.
-- You're tired of those boring black n white text consoles with a buffer memory of a fish, which close in your face just when you need them and generally speaking, have a user experience of a cave man...
+- You're tired of those boring black and white text consoles with a buffer memory of a fish, which close in your face just when you need them, and generally speaking, have a user experience of a cave man...

 ## Example
-Write this (Python):
+Write this (this is Python, but see [how to log](#how-to-log) in any other language):
 ```python
 import hypnolog as HL